We may earn affiliate commissions for the recommended products. Learn more.

 How we test parental control apps

-In order to examine whether Qustodio is worth it, I teamed up with the Cybernews research team and mimicked real-life scenarios.
-This helped me test any feature that this parental control app has.
+To examine whether Qustodio is worth it, I teamed up with the Cybernews research team and mimicked real-life scenarios.
+This helped me test the features of this parental control app.

 More precisely, I set up parent and kid profiles using iOS 18 and Windows 10 Pro devices.
 Then, I filtered content, managed screen time, and monitored activity from the parent profile.
 On the other hand, I used the child’s device for browsing to see whether Qustodio works as advertised.

 Last but not least, I also explored potential workarounds to see whether kids can bypass Qustodio’s controls.
-I tried to uninstall it, implemented a VPN, changed my browser, altered my DNS, and disabled network access.
+I tried to uninstall it, used a VPN, changed my browser, altered my DNS settings, and disabled network access.

-But if you want to learn more about this process and its accuracy, I encourage you to check out Cybernews’ testing methodology of parental control apps.
+If you want to learn more about our testing process and its accuracy, I encourage you to check out Cybernews’ testing methodology for parental control apps.

 Sara Mircevska jolomi peppeh author Anastasia Bukhtiarova Mirza Silajdzic